jiafulow/jiafulow.github.io/_posts/2016-07-07-root-xrootd.md

 ---
 layout: post
 date: 2016-07-07 07:50:45
-title: XRootD
+title: Xrootd
 categories: [howto]
 tags: [ROOT, CMS]
 ---

-Xrootd is a service that allows the user to remotely read data located at various CMS sites.
+Xrootd is a service implemented in [ROOT](https://root.cern.ch/) that allows the user to remotely read data located at various CMS sites.
 The protocol detail can be found at following TWiki pages:

 - <https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookXrootdService>